Continue to content

 The intercom is used to identify you and ensure security in our building.

-We obtain this personal data directly from you when using our intercom at the entrance of the OVB.
+We obtain this personal data directly from you when you use our intercom at the entrance to the OVB.

-These image recordings via the intercom are not stored and are not shared with third-party recipients.
+These image recordings via the intercom are neither stored nor shared with third party recipients.

-For the purpose of managing any disputes with suppliers, partners or public authorities, we may process your personal identification data (name, address, e-mail address, telephone number) and any other information that may be relevant to the management of a (potential) dispute.
+For the purpose of managing any disputes with suppliers, partners, public authorities, students and others, we may process your personal identification data (name, address, e-mail address, phone number) and any other information that may be relevant to the management of a (potential) dispute.

-The processing of this personal data allows us to defend our legitimate interests in all forms of dispute resolution and to administer them.
+The processing of these personal data allows us to defend our legitimate interests in all forms of dispute resolution and to administer them.

 The legal basis for processing your personal data is based on our legitimate interest to safeguard our (contractual and extra-contractual, legal and other) rights (Article 6, §1, (f) GDPR).